Can the Human Rights Tribunal Issue An Order Requiring More Than Just Payment of Money?

-In Ontario, The Human Rights Tribunal Has Powers That May Be Used to Issue An Order Involving Very Broad Remedies Upon Determination of Rights Violations.
-An Order May Involve, Sensitivities Training, Posting of Signage, Access to Services, Special Circumstances Accommodations, Among Other Things.
+The Human Rights Tribunal of Ontario Is Empowered to Order Very Broad Remedies Following a Rights Violation Determination.
+An Order By the HRTO May Involve, Development of Policies and Procedures For Training Purposes, Sensitivities Training, Posting of Signage.
+Among Other Things.

 A Helpful Guide to Understanding the Broad Scope Power and How to Determine Which Remedies May Be Applicable